The Future is OK!

 Light:

-In partnership with charity Len’s Light, this film will be co-created with Warwickshire Young Farmers, to raise awareness of young suicide prevention within the farming & agricultural community, specifically targeting young people.
+In partnership with charity Len’s Light, a future film project will be co-created with Warwickshire Young Farmers, to raise awareness of young suicide prevention within the farming & agricultural community, specifically targeting young people.
 The film will initiate a creative offering amongst the young farming community, with a ripple effect both regionally & nationally, which will continue with the support or ‘Project OK.’
 We look forward to seeing this partnership grow and are so happy to be supporting the charity and its vital work.

 OK Poetry

-‘Feelings’ weeklong takeover Coventry Cathedral:
+‘Feelings’ Future weeklong takeover Coventry Cathedral:

 ‘Journey’ Romero Catholic MAC:

-Resulting in a mass movement piece/part procession, also at Coventry Cathedral, including movement, and the creation of large-scale lanterns, which will be incorporated into the performance & exhibited post activity.
+Autumn 2025:Resulting in a mass movement piece/part procession, also at Coventry Cathedral, including movement, and the creation of large-scale lanterns, which will be incorporated into the performance & exhibited post activity.
 With a significant number of mental health related issues, the MAC is trauma informed, and there is a current need for use of creativity to support wellness, confidence especially those who are identified as the most vulnerable and disadvantaged.

 Cultural